riffraff169/activemq_training/lab4/labs.md

   * Get messages on both broker1 and broker2
     * `amqutil consume -d my.queue -u consumer -p password`
     * `amqutil consume --port 61617 -d my.queue -u consumer -p password`

+This is the simple authentication module.
+There is a more complex one called JAAS that can be used instead.